hapax/hapax.github.io/assets/teaching.md

 </span>

 If not, you have shrubs.
-And shrubs
+And shrubs kill interest.
+Note that pretty much *anything* can be a shrub: a problem, a chapter, an assignment.
+The shrub test is meant to be a helpful guide for

-If the only possible motivation to do a problem, or to read a chapter, is to pass a class, then you have shrubs.
-And shrubs kill interest ...
-(Something) This makes the failure of the word problems sharper.
+This makes the failure of the word problems sharper.
 No one would do the question on the mothballs or the triangle for fun.
 The cone, on the other hand, passes the shrub test, but only by virtue of its first part.
 The second part is pure shrub.